-10. White & Light Coloured Helmets Are Good
+10. White & Light Colored Helmets Are Good

-White coloured and light coloured helmets give better visibility of you for the other road users when compared to dark coloured helmets, studies say.
+White and light-colored helmets give better visibility of you for the other road users when compared to dark-colored helmets, studies say.

-If you still prefer a dark coloured one, spend some extra money and buy helmets equipped with LED lights and reflector especially if you commute during the nights.
+If you still prefer a dark-colored one, spend some extra money and buy helmets equipped with LED lights and reflector especially if you commute during the nights.